 Trim everything back

 While most of your plants and trees won’t grow much during autumn or winter, it’s a good idea to trim them back now ready for the spring.
 That way, your garden will look tidy until next year, and you won’t have to worry about it come March.

 Diseases will spread through your garden like wildfire if you fail to remove the affected plants and trees quickly enough.
 So, it would be sensible to take a quick look around and see if you can spot any issues.
 If you see that a certain plant is dying because of an outdoor disease, you need to dig it up straight away and throw it in the bin.
 That is the best way of limiting the spread of infections of that nature.

 It might sound a little out of the ordinary, but most expert gardeners recommend you start watering your evergreens during the colder months.
 Conifers especially could require extra moisture to keep growing at a suitable rate.
 So, make sure you purchase a watering can and don’t forget to give them some attention.

 Rake up fallen leaves

 Most people think that leaves only fall off trees during the autumn, but that isn’t true.
 It’s often towards the end of the summer when this vegetation begins to die and land on your garden.
 You should always rake up any fallen leaves straightaway to avoid them harming your lawn.
 Don’t throw them away though.
 Instead, compost them and use the resulting material at a later date.
-A representative from Easy Pave recently told us that fallen leaves can also negatively impact on your paving slabs.
+Fallen leaves can also negatively impact on your paving slabs.
 Certain species can stain them if left for a long period.

 Fill your bird-feeder